kvnkho/pydata-timeseries-forecasting/README.md

 ## Contact Us

-If you want me to give this tutorial, just feel free to reach out!
+If you want me to give this tutorial at some Meetup or event, feel free to reach out!
 It took a lot of work to compile this tutorial so I'm more than happy to speak about it anywhere (even in company knowledge sharing sessions).

 [Fugue Slack](slack.fugue.ai)